Philip Kotler: Honorable distinctions

-On May 28, 2014, Kotler is inducted in the Marketing Hall of Fame in New York City.

-On April 23, 2016, Kotler received the Lifetime Achievement Award from the Leaders International at the 6th Global Leadership Awards.

-In 2020, Kotler was voted the #3 Guru in Management in the top 30 Gurus of Management.

 Kotler is also the founder (2011) along with Fahim Kibria of the World Marketing Summit.
 WMS sponsors global conferences with top speakers discussing the latest developments in marketing and business practice that will improve commerce and the quality of life.
 He also established with Hermawan Kartajaya the world's first Museum of Marketing (3.0) in Ubud, Bali, Indonesia.

-Kotler is a collector of fine Japanese netsukes and swordguards.
-He and his wife Nancy are major collectors of studio art glass.
-They contributed a major portion of their glass collection to the Ringling Museum of Art in Sarasota, Florida.
-The Kotlers and the Covilles funded the Glass Pavilion building at the museum.

 Kotler has received 22 honorary degrees from around the world (at Academy of Economic Studies in Bucharest, Athens School of Economics, BI Norwegian School of Management, Budapest School of Economic Science and Public Administration, Catholic University Santo Domingo, DePaul University, Cracow School of Economics, Groupe HEC, HHL Graduate School of Management, Iliria University, Istanbul Ticaret University, La Sapienza University, Mackenzie University, Mediterranean University, National University of Kyiv Mohyla Academy, Nyenrode Business University, Plekhanov Russian Academy of Economics, Universidad Americana, Universidad del Pacifico, University American College, University of Bucharest, University of Stockholm, and University of Zurich).

 Family

-Philip has two brothers, Milton and the late Neil Kotler.
-Philip met Nancy at Radcliffe (Harvard) and they married in 1955.
-They have three daughters, Amy, Melissa and Jessica and nine grandchildren.
+Philip Kotler has two brothers, Milton and Neil Kotler, who are deceased.
+He met Nancy at Radcliffe (Harvard) and they married in 1955.
+They have three daughters.

-Kotler Board of Impact
+Kotler Awards

-Philip started a strategic marketing community to ensure marketing and economic progress through diversity.
-As a part of this initiative, every year Marketing Summits and Conferences are held across the world that acts as a potpourri of young minds.
-In India, the board works with Niti Ayog and the project is spearheaded by Dr. Somdutta Singh.
+Kotler Awards are prestigious economic awards given for outstanding achievements and contributions in the field of marketing, innovation and leadership in various industries.